Scan time: 2-3 minutes / Read time: 3-5 minutes

 🛡️ Step 3 — Guard the space your no just protected.

-The point of saying no is the room it frees.
+The whole point is the room it frees up.

-Name what the freed time goes to instead.
+So name what that freed time goes to instead.

 Meera puts the freed Friday back into her next hot-sauce series.

-The thing that lights her up gets the hours.
+The thing that lights her up finally gets the hours.

-The prompt below will run any new opportunity through the hell-yeah-or-no rule.
+The prompt below runs any new opportunity through the hell-yeah-or-no rule.

 You just tell it the opportunity and the life you're trying to build.